 Technology is a part of our learning environment.
 All children have opportunities to access developmentally appropriate technology in our classrooms.
-For example, in the infant/toddler rooms you will see cause & effect toys, in our preschool classrooms we incorporate STEAM projects to help ensure your children have opportunities to explore science and math in meaningful ways, we listen to global music and recordings of children's literature.
-Children always have a choice whether or not to join in the activity.
+For example, in the infant/toddler rooms you will see cause & effect toys, in our preschool classrooms we have computers where the teachers help children look up answers to their questions, and in all classrooms, we listen to global music and recordings of children's literature.